liy016/cse15l-lab-reports/lab3.md

       }
    }
    ```
-   The above code is the before one.<br>
+   The above code is the "before" one.<br>
 5. ```
    static void reverseInPlace(int[] arr){
       for(int i = 0; i < arr.length / 2; i += 1) {